Combinatorics of Even-Valent Graphs on Riemann Surfaces: Introduction and Main Results

 Let a \textit{map} be a labeled, connected graph embedded in a compact, oriented, and connected Riemann surface such that the complement of the graph is a disjoint union of cells.
-The problem of enumerating maps for a fixed choice of \begin{itemize} \item[a)] number of vertices, \item[b)] valence at each vertex, and \item[c)] genus of the underlying surface \end{itemize} has inspired a rich body of research, drawing on both purely combinatorial methods and techniques from random matrix theory.
+The problem of enumerating maps for a fixed choice of \begin{itemize} \item[]i) number of vertices, \item[]ii) valence at each vertex, and \item[]iii) genus of the underlying surface \end{itemize} has inspired a rich body of research, drawing on both purely combinatorial methods and techniques from random matrix theory.
 The earliest work on map enumeration was carried out by Tutte \cite{Tutte}, who used a combinatorial approach to count maps embedded on the plane.
 Later efforts extended to maps on Riemann surfaces of low genus \cite{Brown, Arques}, as well as to the study of the asymptotic behaviour of these enumerations as the number of vertices grow \cite{BC0, BC1}.
 In addition to these purely combinatorial approaches, random matrix models have emerged as a powerful tool for deriving generating functions in map enumeration problems.
-Motivated by applications in quantum field theory, the connection of random matrix models to map enumeration was first established in the seminal work of Brezin, Itzykson, Parisi and Zuber \cite{BIPZ} based on an earlier work of 't Hooft \cite{tHooft}.
+Motivated by applications in quantum field theory, the connection of random matrix models to map enumeration was first established in the seminal work of Brezin, Itzykson, Parisi and Zuber \cite{BIPZ} (based on the earlier work of 't Hooft \cite{tHooft}).
 Efforts to develop models of quantum gravity led to a simplified two-dimensional framework, in which collections of distinct geometries on Riemann surfaces are analyzed under a natural probability measure.
 A key challenge in this context has been understanding the distribution of these geometries, which requires determining their total number, making it a map enumeration problem.
-The seminal works of theoretical physicists such as David \cite{David85}, Kazakov \cite{Kaz85}, Witten \cite{Witten}, and Bessis, Itzykson, and Zuber \cite{Bes79, BIZ}, further developed these connections between two-dimensional quantum gravity and random matrix models.
+The seminal works of theoretical physicists such as David \cite{David85}, Kazakov \cite{Kaz85}, Witten \cite{Witten}, and Bessis, Itzykson, and Zuber \cite{Bes79, BIZ}, built on the connections between two-dimensional quantum gravity and random matrix models and in doing so further developed the field of map enumeration.
 We refer to \cite{DiF}, \cite{FGZ}, and \cite{Zvonkin} as excellent reviews on these developments.